t-aozy/t-aozy.github.io/_pages/project1.md

 The study by Nakai T et al. is available here: [Link](https://pubmed.ncbi.nlm.nih.gov/33164348/)

+Below is the visualization of the fMRI data created by our team.
 <p align="center">
   <img width="746" height="440" alt="image" src="https://github.com/user-attachments/assets/394c590b-125a-4c46-a056-68a9ed153a4d" />
 </p>